HefeiQ/hefeiq.github.io/_interview/phone-interview-uwlax.md

 - CS 340 Software Design III: Abstract Data Types
 - CS 341 Software Design IV: Software Engineering
 - CS 202 Introduction to Web Design
+- CS 402/502 Web Application Development
 - CS 224 Introduction to Programming Language
-- CS 225 Discrete Computational Structures
 - CS 227 Competitive Programming
 - CS 342 Software Testing Techniques
-- CS 353 Analysis of Algorithm Complexity
 - CS 364 Introduction to Database Management Systems
-- CS 402/502 Web Application Development
 - CS 421/521 Programming Language Concepts
+- CS 470/570 Parallel and Distributed Computing

+Due to my computer science background, I am also willing to teach theoretical computer science courses, such as:

+- CS 225 Discrete Computational Structures
+- CS 353 Analysis of Algorithm Complexity
+- CS 453/553 Introduction to Theory of Computation

+Because of my expertise in machine learning and data mining, I am excited about teaching courses like:

 - CS 452/552 Artificial Intelligence
-- CS 453/553 Introduction to Theory of Computation
 - CS 454/554 Digital Image Processing
 - CS 457/557 Machine Learning
 - CS 461/561 Introduction to Data Science
 - CS 476/576 Data Visualization

+I'm also really excited about designing new courses to meet the needs of students and the department and teach:

 - CS 419/519 Topics in Computer Science

-I'm also really excited about designing new courses to meet the needs of students and the department.

 **What other types of courses would you be interested in developing and teaching?**